MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-storage.md

 <!-- Description-Source-ADMX -->
 Storage Sense can automatically clean some of the user's files to free up disk space.

-If the group policy "Allow Storage Sense" is disabled, then this policy does not have any effect.
+If the group policy "Allow Storage Sense" is disabled, then this policy doesn't have any effect.

 Enabled:
 You must provide the desired Storage Sense cadence.
 Supported options are: daily, weekly, monthly, and during low free disk space.
 The default is 0 (during low free disk space).